jwarz/data-scientists-tools/intermediate_r/readme.md

 format(Sys.Date(), format = "Today is a %A!")
 ```

-**Instructions:**
+**Steps**

--   Three character strings representing dates have been created for
+1. Three character strings representing dates have been created for
     you.
 Convert them to dates using
     <a href="http://www.rdocumentation.org/packages/base/functions/as.Date" target="_blank" rel="noopener noreferrer">`as.Date()`</a>,
     and assign them to `date1`, `date2`, and `date3` respectively.
 The
     code for `date1` is already included.
--   Extract useful information from the dates as character strings using
+2. Extract useful information from the dates as character strings using
     <a href="http://www.rdocumentation.org/packages/base/functions/format" target="_blank" rel="noopener noreferrer">`format()`</a>.
     From the first date, select the weekday.
 From the second date,
     select the day of the month.
 From the third date, you should select
     the abbreviated month and the 4-digit year, separated by a space.

-**Solution:**

 ``` r
 # Definition of character strings representing dates